-Minor forms of business.
-A Croatian general partnership is a type of business adopted by two or more partners fully liable to cover with their personal assets the company’s debts in case of liquidation and who can beneficiate from the profits after paying all the specific corporate taxes.
+A Croatian general partnership is a type of business adopted by two or more partners fully liable to cover with their personal assets the company’s debts in case of liquidation and who can benefit from the profits after paying all the specific corporate taxes.
 The name of the Croatian general partnership must be composed by the name of the partners followed by the termination “JTD”.
-No share capital is necessary to start this business.
+No share capital is necessary to start this type of business.

 A limited partnership is a form of business incorporated in Croatia by two or more persons with different statutes in the business.
 There is at least one general partner, fully liable with his assets for the company’s debts and one limited partner with liability limited by his contribution to the entity’s capital.
 Only the general partner may represent the partnership on the market.
 Just like in the case of the general partnership, there is no need to submit a minimum share capital at registration.
 Usually, the name of this type of partnership is formed by the general partners’ names followed by the termination “KD”.

-After that, a bank account must be open and the minimum share capital has to be deposited in it.
-All the notarized documents such as the company’s articles of association, the certificate of name uniqueness, the amount of capital and the bank certificate stating it.
+After that, a bank account must be open and the minimum share capital has to be deposited.
 The company becomes member of the Chamber of Commerce in Croatia once all the documents are submitted.

-The next step of company incorporation consists in registering at the tax administration office in Croatia for paying the VAT and employee income tax.
+The next step of company incorporation in Croatia consists in registering at the tax administration office for paying the VAT and employee income tax.
 The application can be submitted at the several administrative offices located throughout Croatia.
-As a result of registration the company is receiving a unique tax identification number.
+As a result of registration, the company receives a unique tax identification number.

 When it comes to foreign investments, the Croatian government encourages starting companies in Croatia and offers important incentives for developing the business environment.
 In this way, foreign investors can find Croatia a rather comfortable destination for business incorporation and investment.